 Two things stand out when it comes to keywords: keyword density and long tail keywords.
 Keyword density refers to the number of relevant keywords embedded within your web content on the front and back end.
 The higher your keyword density (more keywords), the higher your chances of ranking higher on search engine results pages (SERPs).
 However, be careful not to sound too spammy by stuffing keywords carelessly.

 When writing web content, it is essential first to perform keyword research to establish which terms have a higher search volume.
 Incorporate these related search terms into your content naturally to increase keyword density.
 Long tail keywords are phrases with more than one search term.
-They usually sentence that particular answer question, which are likely to receive many searches.
+They usually sentence that particular answer question, which is likely to receive many searches.
 For example, “1 bedroom apartment in Silver Lake” would be an example of a long tail keyword phrase in the property management world — the more specific, the better.
 Seventy-percent of web page views are a direct result of long tail keywords, so using such phrases increases your chances of getting a snippet at the very top of a search engine page as well as attracting the right kind of traffic.

 According to statistics, 72% of internet visitors conduct location-based searches online.
 These types of visitors also end up visiting a physical business near them if they find the right information online.
 This is a figure that no company should overlook, which is why it is vital to localize your SEO approach.
 Local SEO entails using tools such as Google My Business, which is a profile offered by Google to give customers who make local searches the perfect experience.
 It is a summary of your business’ most basic details, like your company website, business location, images, and hours of operation.
 Having a Google My Business Account increases your chances of ranking higher on search results, especially when real prospects are looking for services within your area.
 This account also allows you to accept reviews from existing customers, which can be great at displaying social proof and convincing users to consider your services.